Bill Curtis: Career

 In 1993 he returned to Austin and co-founded TeraQuest Metrics, which provided CMM-based improvement services globally.
 TeraQuest was acquired by Borland Software Corporation in 2005, where he became the Chief Process Officer.

-He is currently the Director of the Consortium for IT Software Quality (CISQ), an IT industry leadership group founded by the SEI and OMG.
+He is currently the Senior Vice President and Chief Scientist of CAST Software and the Director of the Consortium for IT Software Quality (CISQ), an IT industry leadership group founded by the SEI and OMG to develop standards for automating the measurement of software.
 Under his leadership CISQ has begun releasing standards for measuring the size (Automated Function Point Counting) and structural quality characteristics of software at the code and software architecture level.
+Four of these standards have been adopted by ISO, such as ISO 5055:2021 Automated Source Code Quality Measures.